Home Directory Storage Quota

 Conda environments

 Use conda environments for Python on HPC.
-To create an environment in /work, use the --prefix flag as follows: (where <project> is your PI’s /work directory and <my conda env> is an empty directory to store your Conda environment):
+To create an environment in /projects, use the --prefix flag as follows: (where <project-name> is your PI’s /projects directory and <my conda env> is an empty directory to store your Conda environment):

 Utilize the same conda environment to save storage space and time (i.e., avoid duplicate conda environments).
-Hence, shared environments can be easily done for a project accessing the same /work directory.
+Hence, shared environments can be easily done for a project accessing the same /projects directory.

 More information about creating custom Conda environments.

-Containers pulled, built, and maintained for research work should be stored in your PI’s /work directory, not your /home/<username> directory.
+Containers pulled, built, and maintained for research work should be stored in your PI’s /projects directory, not your /home/<username> directory.